guilatrova/latrovacommits-articles/posts/2021/2021-05-29-python-async/post.en-us.md

 The first interesting thing to notice is how the 3 queries as triggered right away as we wait for the results.

-Another point worth mentioning is how **async is no fix for a bottleneck.** The code is still very slow, although we could optimize a bit (dropping from 22 secs to 18 secs).
+Another point worth mentioning is how **async is no fix for a bottleneck.** The code is still very slow, although we could optimize a bit (dropping from ~22 secs to ~18 secs).

-## Concurrency, Coroutines and the Event Loop
+## 🐍 Concurrency, Coroutines and the Event Loop

-We saw and executed a lot of code without understanding what it actually does (it reminds me of my work), we're about to get deeper so we can understand it a bit better.
+We saw and executed a lot of python code without really understanding what it does, we're about to get deeper into the theme so we can understand it a bit better.
-Now things start getting a bit more complext.
 I'll do my best to not make it boring, I swear :) .

-So, as you could see, using async doesn't make your code parallel, it's more an **optimization of iddle time** (or concurrency as people prefer to call).
-We also noticed that making a function `async` when the libs/internal workings are `sync` make no effect at all!
+So, as you could see, using async doesn't make your code parallel, it's more an **optimization of iddle time** (or concurrent as people prefer to call).
+We also noticed that making a function `async` when the libs/internal workings are `sync` make no effect at all (it might even get slower)!

 ### ⏯️ Coroutines

 **Coroutines** are functions that can be started, paused, and resumed.
 Whenever you invoke an `async` function you are getting a coroutine.
+Try it:

 ```py
 async def anyfunc():